-To qualify to live in the Residence Halls, students must maintain continuous full-time matriculated status during each term.
+To qualify to live in the Residence Halls, students must maintain continuous full-time matriculated status during each term (minimum of 9 credits per term).
 Students who have part-time status must receive permission from the Director of Residence Life to live on campus.
-Bryn Athyn College does not provide married student or family housing to students.
+Bryn Athyn College does not provide coed, married student or family housing to students.

-• Any change in student status (i.e. from full-time student to part-time student, from student to nonstudent) may result in termination of on-campus housing. • Residents who terminate enrollment for any reason, including graduation, must vacate their assignment within 72 hours of the date their enrollment terminates.
-It is the resident's responsibility to plan checkout prior to their status change.
+- Any change in student status (i.e. from full-time student to part-time student, from student to non-student) may result in termination of on-campus housing. - Students must be in good academic, disciplinary, and financial standing with the College. - Residents who terminate enrollment for any reason, including graduation, must vacate their assignment within 72 hours of the date their enrollment terminates.
+It is the resident's responsibility to plan to move out with the Director of Residence Life prior to their status change.